Rob Corless, Editor-in-Chief Maple Transactions

 The Wikipedia entry on Bohemian Matrices

 My new book, with Neil Calkin and Eunice Chan!
-Open access, and in beta: comments welcome!
+Open access, Open Educational Resource version

-Computational Discovery on Jupyter Chapter 4 (or is it Unit 4?
+Computational Discovery on Jupyter Chapter 5 (or is it Unit 5?
 With a Jupyter Book the old words for divisions of a book are a bit obsolete) covers Bohemian matrices at an entry level.
+The book has now been published by SIAM (November 2023).
+You can find it at The SIAM Bookstore online

-A version using the Maple kernel for Jupyter notebooks is under construction.
+A version of the book using the Maple kernel for Jupyter notebooks is under construction.
 Here is one such notebook, which validates a hand computation of approximate zeros of the Fibonacci function.

 Research Interests